 The consumption of fresh fruits and grown in these gardens also contributes to the health of those we help, all too often familiar with unhealthy and banal foods.

 Community gardens, whether communal, collective, shared, rural or urban, are gaining in popularity: including in industrialized countries.
 They represent a food alternative and create a local community for the families most in need.
 When the gardens are ecological or permaculture, they have another asset, enabling the learning of responsible growing and healthy eating.

-Stop Hunger supports community gardens in Brazil, China (Hong Kong), Canada, Cambodia, Chile, Mexico, Peru, the United Kingdom, the United States and South Africa.
+Stop Hunger supports community gardens in Bolivia, Brazil, Cambodia, China, the United States, Madagascar and Romania.

 - In Brazil, « Horta na laje » (Rooftop vegetable gardens) is a program launched in 2017 in Paraisópolis, one of São Paulo’s largest and poorest “favelas.”
 Among the 100,000 inhabitants, nearly 30% of mothers leave their job when their children are born.
 Less income means more poverty and hunger, adding to the risks of marginalization and major insecurity.
 Co-created with the Paraisópolis Women’s Association, Horta na laje gives training and tools to the mothers of families to cultivate small organic gardens together, to provide their families with healthy food as well as their public educational restaurant, and to have an income by selling a part of their crop.